composable-logs/composable-logs/docs/docs/live-demos/mnist-digits-demo-pipeline/index.md

 ### Architecture and use of Github services

 A special feature of the below architecture is that each run of the pipeline can be executed serverless using ephemeral compute resources.
-So, after a pipeline has run, we only need to persist the (OpenTelemetry) logs of that run, and those are stored as one immutable JSON file per pipeline run.
+So, after a pipeline has run, we only need to persist the (OpenTelemetry) logs of that run, and those are stored as one immutable JSON-file per pipeline run.

 In other words, the architecture does not include any tracking servers that need to run 24/7 (eg. for task execution, like Airflow) or for experiment tracking (eg. for ML tracking, like an MLFlow backend).
 In particular, the architecture does not include any databases.